epccs/Driver/K3/Evaluation/readme.md

 One thing is clear the Orbit valves do not get stuck when operated like this.
 I was having a problem where they would get stuck open, most likely that was caused by the hard water mineral build.
 Perhaps the frequent operation dislodges the buildup before it reaches a critical level.
 Unfortunately, the valve is no longer on the mainstream market.
 It received a lot of complaints about sticking (which were true from my experience).
 Having said that I still like the valve design, it is incredibly fast acting and is clearly durable when used with a frequency beyond what the controller it was sold with did.
 There are other valve options I will explore when I can.

+Every day each of the three valves operated ten times for over a year.
+When I looked at the data I would cut and past it into the log.
+That was when I found a number of issues at the time, some were the battery, some were damaged/broken/separated drip lines and the pressure regulators.
+Basically, the flow count tells me that I need to look for an issue.
+Zone 3 is going wild, but the emitters seem to be working and nothing I have found has failed, so I think the pressure regulator on it is having problems (it has not failed yet so let's see what happens).

 ## ^2 Cycle test with RPUno^5